-Modern alternators come in 1 or 3 wire configurations,

-Let's explain the difference between these alternators.
+Modern alternators come in 1, 2 or 3 wire configurations, Let's explain the difference between these alternators.

-The main difference is the type of internal regulator that is installed in the alternator.

-1 wire alternators only have an output connection on the alternator and typically no other connection points.
-Yes this is simple for sure, but you give up the ability to activate a dash (no charge light) or sometimes referred to as an "Idiot light" charge and more important for older engines is the ability to excite the alternator at low engine idle speeds to keep your battery charged.
+The main difference is the type of internal components that are installed in the alternator.
+One wire alternators only have an output connection on the alternator and typically no other connection points.
+Yes this is simple for sure, but you give up the ability to activate a dash (no charge light) and more important for older engines is the ability to excite the alternator at low engine idle speeds to keep your battery charged.

 If you are familiar with generator cut off switches that turns the generator off at low speeds, the alternator has a similar feature.
 Both have what is referred to as turn on speeds.
-Alternators are set somewhere around 1200 to 1400 RPM.
+Alternators are set somewhere around 1200 to 1400 alternator RPM.
 Generators turn on at engine speeds that would equate to 15-20 miles per hour.
-The reason these cut out and turn on switches exist is to take the generator or alternator out of the electrical circuit when the vehicle is turned off.
+The reason these cut out and turn on switches exist is to take the generator or alternator out of the electrical circuit when the vehicle is turned off and prevents back draining of the battery or potentially turning the generator into a motor.

-What does all this mean?
+So What does all this mean?

-Without getting into too much detail, older engines with generators were not designed for alternators and the pulleys sizes are such that will only turn the generator so fast, because if you turn a generator too fast it will overspeed, overheat and melt the solder in the armature, this was referred to as "throwing the solder".
+Without getting into too much detail, older engines with generators were not designed for alternators and the pulleys sizes are such that will only turn the generator so fast, if you turn a generator too fast it will overspeed, overheat and melt the solder in the armature, this was referred to as "throwing the solder".

-Now install an alternator onto your older and generally slow idling engines the alternator will not turn fast enough to reach the internal regulator turn on speed to charge your battery.
-You can rev the engine up and the regulator will turn on, but there is no guarantee the regulator will stay on when the engine reaches idle speed again.
+Now install an alternator onto an older and generally slow idling engines, sometimes the alternator will not turn fast enough to reach the internal turn on speed to charge the battery.
+You can rev the engine up and the regulator will turn on, but there is no guarantee the alternator will stay on when the engine reaches idle speed again.
 You can see this when older car headlights dim at a stop light and brighten up when the engine revs up.

-Ideally you want your alternator to stay on all the time to charge your battery similar to your modern car and to achieve this, you want to install a 3 wire alternator and I will show you how simple this really is.
+Ideally you want your alternator to stay on all the time to charge the battery similar to your modern car, to achieve this, best to install a 2 or 3 wire alternator and I will show you how simple this really is.

-Take a look at the Delco 10Si and 12 Si diagram this shows a 3 wire connection with a charge light.
-If you don't have this light the circuit is the same just eliminate the light.
+Take a look at the Delco 10Si and 12 Si diagram to the right, this shows a typical 3 wire connection with a charge light.
 Note light is wired in series with the ignition switch.
+When the alternator starts to charge the Voltage becomes equal across the light and goes Out.